IBM/db2developerextension-about/docs/the-basics/creating-a-database-connection.md

 - Creates corresponding database connections and connects to these databases.

-This means that you can immediately start working with the databases—running queries, browsing schemas, and managing objects—without any additional configuration.
+You can immediately start working with the databases—running queries, browsing schemas, and managing objects—without any additional configuration.

 ## Creating a Db2 instance by using Community Edition {#create-db2-instance-id}